paulbranchaud/mica-doc/web-user-guide/admin/content/dar.rst

 Application Form
 ****************

-The web application form can be specified both in terms of data structure ( Schema ) and data display and validation ( Definition ).
-See form `schemaform documentation <https://github.com/json-schema-form/angular-schema-form/blob/master/docs/index.md>`_ for more details.
+The web application form can be specified both in terms of schema and UI definition.
+See *Angular Schema Form* `documentation <https://github.com/json-schema-form/angular-schema-form/blob/master/docs/index.md>`_ for more details.

 The *Preview* and *Model* tabs are informational only and can be used to preview the rendered form and the input data that will be collected.

-Under the **Properties** section one can specify the document's *Title Field* and it's *Summary Field*.
+Under the **Properties** section one can specify the document's *Title Field* and it's *Summary Field* as defined in the custom *Angular Schema Form*.

-Under the **PDF Download** one can
+Under the **PDF Download** there are two choices:
+  * PDF Template
+  * Printable Page

+Selecting the `PDF Template` option, one has to upload a template (one for each configured languages) compatible with the custum *Angular Schema Form* model.

+The `Printable Page` option makes use of the browser's print capability where one may choose to either print the document to PDF or simply print.

-Under the **Predefined Action Names** one can manage the
+Under the **Predefined Action Names** one can manage the of predefined actions to be used in a data access request's history.
+This only defines the action key.
+To translate them: ``data-access-request.action-log.config.label.<action-key>``

 Amendment Form
 **************

-Same as the *Application Form*, it uses schemaform to define data structure ( Schema ) and data display and validation ( Definition ).
+Same as the *Application Form*, it uses *Angular Schema Form* to define schema and UI definition.

+Under the **Properties** section one can specify the document's *Title Field* and it's *Summary Field* as defined in the custom *Angular Schema Form*.

 Notifications
 *************